 The Museum of Contemporary Emotions is a part of this project.
-The museum stores the feelings of Finns as experienced during the pandemic, and it provides the opportunity to reflect on your own feelings through them.
+The museum stores the feelings of people in Finland as experienced during the pandemic, and it provides the opportunity to reflect on your own feelings through them.
 Understanding our feelings and returning to reflect on them is important for recovery.

 Feelings have been gathered by examining statistics, search trends, the consumption behaviour of citizens, studies by organizations, phenomena that emerged on social media and the Internet, news and the movement patterns and behaviour of Finns at the turning points of the state of emergency, such as during the entry into force of the Emergency Powers Act and the closure of Uusimaa.
 To support the collected information, experts from various fields have helped interpret people’s behaviour.